Does Blue Cross Cover Drug and Alcohol Rehab Insurance?

 Blue Cross Blue Shield (BCBS) is one of the oldest and largest providers of health insurance in the United States, providing coverage for one out of every three Americans, with 36 local and independent BCBS companies covering over 100 million people.
-BCBS offers coverage for individuals in every zip code and every state in the United States through independently operated BCBS companies and subsidiaries.
+BCBS offers rehab insurance coverage for individuals in every zip code and every state in the United States through independently operated BCBS companies and subsidiaries.

 Coverage may differ from state to state through the different entities of BCBS and the dictation of local regulations.
 Providing experienced and trusted healthcare coverage through community-based companies, BCBS has partnerships with more than 90 percent of all hospitals and doctors across the nation.

 Behavioral health services include both substance abuse and mental health concerns.
 Blue Cross Blue Shield insurance offers coverage for these services, as the Affordable Care Act (ACA) demands that these services be considered “essential” and covered at the same rates as other surgical and medical procedures.